Thursday, April 18, 2024

 But only God can make a tree.

-I don't know that I ever paid attention to the any but the first two lines and the last, if I ever encountered them at all, but the poem is quite something.
+I don't know that I ever paid attention to any but the first two lines and the last, if I even encountered them at all, but the poem is quite something.
 It's not perhaps a great poem, with metaphors pointing all different direction.
 Is the tree's head "prest" to the ground with its hungry mouth or up where the robins build their nest looking at God (presumably skyward)?
 A baby or an adult (woman? it has a bosom)?
 "Intimately liv[ing] with rain" is very sensual.

 But the topsy-turvyness fits the remarkably graphic intimacy of Kilmer's tree with earth, sky, birds, rain and snow - and of his Catholic faith.
 (He converted the same year he wrote "Trees.")
 Hungrily sucking the earth's breast, these trees are far more passionate than Mary Oliver's, in my go-to religion and trees poem.
 Oliver's is surely the better poem, but Kilmer's sense of pulsing, needy tree life resonates better with the surging symphony of spring growth around me here.